-Pursuant to Rule 19b-4, enclosed please find the above-numbered rule filing.
+Pursuant to Rule 19b-4, enclosed please find Amendment No. 1 to the above-numbered rule filing.
+Amendment No. 1 replaces the text of the original rule filing in its entirety.
+NASD has not refiled Exhibits 2 and 3, which remain unchanged.
 Also enclosed is a 3-1/2" disk containing the rule filing in Microsoft Word 7.0 to facilitate production of the Federal Register release.